cggh/panoptes/documentation/deployment.rst

  - Manage: All actions, including loading the dataset from the file source.

-The authorization mechanism interacts with authentication systems implemented at the web server level, by reading the REMOTE_USER environment variable (in case of CAS authentication, it can also use information in HTTP_CAS_MEMBEROF).
+The authorization mechanism interacts with authentication systems implemented at the web server level, by reading the REMOTE_USER environment variable.

+Specifically, Panoptes can integrate with a CAS Single Sign-On service.
+To enable this, specify the CAS service url in the `CAS_SERVICE` variable in `config.py`.
+In this case, authentication can also be based on user groups.

 The file PanoptesAuthDb (https://raw2.github.com/malariagen/panoptes/master/servermodule/panoptesserver/PanoptesAuthDb) is used to link user authentication information to privileges on specific datasets.
 The default installation grants all rights to everybody.